 Can a parent who committed violence get custody (parental responsibility) or visitation (time-sharing)?

-In any of the following circumstances, the judge must assume that it would not be in the child’s best interest to give parental responsibility and time-sharing – however, the parent has the right to present evidence to try to change the judge’s mind (known as a “rebuttable presumption”):
+In any of the following circumstances, there is what’s known as a “rebuttable presumption” that it would be detrimental for the child to give the abusive parent shared parental responsibility and time-sharing; this means that the judge must assume that it would not be in the child’s best interest, however, the parent can present evidence to try to change the judge’s mind:

 - the parent has been convicted of certain domestic violence crimes that are first degree misdemeanors or felonies;